Alex-Burgess/SudokuServerless/README.md

 1. Solve page, invalid puzzle attempt.

 ### Integration Tests
 Postman is used to test the service APIs.
 AWS SAM can also be used to test Lambda functions and APIs locally.

+See [Postman](#Postman) reference commands for details of running the tests using Newman the CLI tool.

 See the following for more information:
 * (Puzzle)[services/PuzzleApi/README.md]
 * (Solve)[services/SolveApi/README.md]